Ladvien/ladvien.github.io/_drafts/2019-01-10-natural-language-processing-deep-learning.md

 embedding_matrix[i] = embedding_vector
 ```

-Lastly, the word-embedding vector representing the "of" gets added to the third row of the embedding matrix (remember the matrix index starts at 0).
+Lastly, the word-embedding vector representing  "of" gets added to the third row of the embedding matrix (the matrix index starts at 0).

 Below is a visualization of the embedding matrix after the word "of" is added.
 Note, I've added the first column for readability.